The Approval Process for OTC Birth Control

 The FDA application process for a switch to over-the-counter status is illustrated below:

-When will the FDA Advisory Committee (Adcom) meet to discuss the pill over-the-counter and make a recommendation?
+When will the FDA Advisory Committee (AdCom) meet to discuss the pill over the counter and make a recommendation?

 The progestin-only “mini-pill” — Approved!